linkedin/tracked-queue/README.md

 ### The ring-buffer

-A ring-buffer is a good choice for a queue which requires fast access to items throughout it as well as fast append.
-While a naïve implementation of a queue might implement it in terms of a linked list, arbitrary item access for a linked list is O(N).
-A ring buffer, by contrast, has O(1) access for *any* item.
-The cost is a small amount of overhead for tracking the first and last items in the queue, as well as O(N) costs for making the queue contigous again.
+A ring-buffer is a good choice for a queue which requires fast access to items throughout it as well as fast enqueue and dequeue operations.
+A naïve implementation of a queue would us a linked list, which has *O(1)* enqueue and dequeue operations, but *O(N)* access for arbitrary items within the list.
+A ring buffer, by contrast, has *O(1)* access for any item *and* maintains *O(1)* access for enqueue and dequeue operations.
+It also has lower space usage than a linked list: a small and fixed amount of overhead for tracking the queue's capacity and indexes for the start and end of the queue and *O(N)* backing storage, vs. a linked list's *O(3N)* backing storage, with both the data and pointers for both neighbor nodes.
+Finally, a ring buffer will also be laid out contiguously in memory, so even operations which do traverse the whole list can be much faster.

 Let's see how this works.
 We create a queue with capacity 4: